itornaza/behavioral-cloning/writeup_report.md

 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would.
+To augment the data set, I also flipped images and angles thinking that this would.
 For example, here is an image that has then been flipped:

-![alt text][image5]
+![alt text][image3]
 ![alt text][image6]

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 20329 number of data points.
+This includes the 50% of the flipped center line images, and the recovery images.
+In addition, the images with steering less than 0.1 are not included.
+I then preprocessed this data by normalizing the ppixel values from [0 - 255] to [-0.5 to 0.5] in order to have zero mean and zero variance.

-I finally randomly shuffled the data set and put Y% of the data into a validation set containing 20% of the data.
+I finally randomly shuffled the data set and put 80% of the data into a validation set containing 20% of the data.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 3 as evidenced by the mean squared error in the validation set.
+The ideal number of epochs was 3 as evidenced by the mean squared error in the validation set dropping to from 0.0369 in epoch 1 to 0.0364 in epoch 3.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+The training set and validation set losses are shown in the following figure

+![alt text][image7]

+### Final video

+The video of the self driving car performing a lap on the simulator can be found on youtube [driving video](https://youtu.be/bXWiGrzufB8)